joenjogu/streeek/README.md

 ## ✨ Streeekers

-Shoutout to our amazing Streeekers...the minds and hearts keeping Streeek alive with their contributions!💥
+Meet our amazing Streeekers...the minds and hearts keeping Streeek alive with their contributions!💥

 <!-- readme: contributors -start -->
 <!-- readme: contributors -end -->